stupidguy176/amazing-javascript/README.md

 # amazing-javascript
-A collection some fucking bug in javascript.
+A collection some fucking bugs in javascript.
 The magic of javascript.